If you’re unhappy with the strength of your home internet connection, you could benefit from a Wi-Fi booster.

 With working from home becoming the norm and TV being increasingly available on mobile devices, it’s more important than ever to have a strong and consistent internet connection in every room.

-Read on to find out how Wi-Fi boosters can improve your internet speed and where you can get one that’s right for you.
+Read on to find out more about how Wi-Fi boosters can improve your internet speed and where you can get one that’s right for you.

 A Wi-Fi booster (also called a Wi-Fi extender or repeater), is a small wireless internet device that increases the range of your home Wi-Fi.